Warra07/Warra07/README.md

 - Alfredo Canziani - Assistant Professor of Computer Science at New York University
 - And many more !
 ## 🚀 About Me:
 As a self-driven and resourceful machine learning engineer, I am always looking for opportunities to collaborate on exciting AI projects.
 I pride myself on being autonomous and proactive in learning new tools and methodologies.
-In addition to the tools mentioned above, I am open to exploring FastAI, TensorFlow, and JAX to expand my toolkit further.
+In addition to the tools mentioned above, I am open to exploring other tools related to my interrest and i'm always eager to learn something new to expand my toolkit further.

 Feel free to connect with me on LinkedIn